Craniosacral therapy: Effectiveness and safety

 Practitioners of CST claim it is effective in treating a wide range of conditions, sometimes claiming it is a cancer cure, or a cure-all.
-Practitioners particularly advocate the use of CST on children.
+Practitioners particularly advocate the use of CST on children, including on infants for colic.
 The American Cancer Society cautions that CST should never be used on children under age two.
 Pediatricians have expressed concern at the harm CST can cause to children and infants.

 There is no evidence that CST is of use for people with autism and its use is potentially harmful.
 As of 2018 at least two deaths had been reported resulting from CST spinal manipulation.
 In a small study, participants with head injuries suffered worsening symptoms as a result of CST.
 Additionally, if used as the sole treatment for serious health conditions, choosing CST can have serious adverse consequences; the American Cancer Society recommends those with cancer or chronic conditions should consult their doctor before starting any therapy consisting of manual manipulation.

 According to the American Cancer Society, although CST may relieve the symptoms of stress or tension, "available scientific evidence does not support claims that craniosacral therapy helps in treating cancer or any other disease".
 Cranial osteopathy has received a similar assessment, with one 1990 paper finding there was no scientific basis for any of the practitioners' claims the paper examined.

 The evidence base for CST is sparse and lacks a demonstrated biologically plausible mechanism.
 In the absence of rigorous, well-designed randomized controlled trials, it is a pseudoscience, and its practice quackery.
 Tests show that CST practitioners cannot in fact identify the purported craniosacral pulse, and different practitioners will get different results for the same patient.
 The idea of a craniosacral rhythm cannot be scientifically supported.